AliAkhavan20/kubernetes/keepalived and HAproxy/README.md

 !!install a Multi-Master kubernetes with HA and Keepalived in linux-ubuntu!!
 ----------------------------------------------------

-Update and Install keepalived and haproxy
+!!!Update and Install keepalived and haproxy

 apt update && apt install -y keepalived haproxy